Outpatient Opioid Addiction Recovery Program at New Horizons Medical

 About Buprenorphine

 Buprenorphine is a medication used to treat Opioid Use Disorder (OUD) as part of medication-assisted treatment (MAT).
-It is a partial opioid agonist, which means that it activates the same receptors in the brain as opioids like heroin or fentanyl, but it does so to a lesser degree.
-This reduces the risk of overdose and withdrawal symptoms compared to full agonists like these drugs.
-This medication helps people to quit or reduce the use of illicit opiates such as heroin, methadone, fentanyl, and other pain relievers like morphine, oxycodone, etc.
+Buprenorphine is a partial opioid agonist, which means that it activates the same receptors in the brain as opioids like heroin or fentanyl, but it does so to a lesser degree.
+Buprenorphine in Suboxone, the most common medication formulation, reduces the risk of overdose and withdrawal symptoms compared to full agonists like these drugs.
+The medication helps people to quit or reduce the use of illicit opiates such as heroin, methadone, fentanyl, and other pain relievers like morphine, oxycodone, etc. The Buprenorphine (Suboxone) medication can be prescribed by medical providers after an in-person or telemedicine appointment.

 About Naltrexone

 Naltrexone medication is used with therapy to help stabilize people that are struggling with alcohol and opioid abuse.
 The medication can be prescribed during the first visit per the medical provider’s consideration based on your health history.
-Naltrexone comes in a form of tablets or in a long-release formulation, Vivitrol.
+Naltrexone comes in a form of tablets or as an injectible long-release formulation, Vivitrol.
 Naltrexone is not a narcotic, doesn’t build new dependence, and helps reduce cravings and block alcohol and opioid effects on the brain.

 Personalized Outpatient Treatment at New Horizons Medical